|

 Psychology

-My first love in Psychology was
+One of my first interests in Psychology was

 the study of human language and thought.
 I still spend lots